ics-software-engineering/meteor-application-template-react-semantic-ui/index.md

 Meteor-application-template-react is a sample Meteor 1.6 application that illustrates:

   * A standard directory layout using 'imports/' as recommended in the [Meteor Guide](https://guide.meteor.com/structure.html)
-  * A basic set of Meteor packages and example usage (Accounts, React)
   * Use of [Semantic UI React](https://react.semantic-ui.com/) for user interface.
   * Use of [Uniforms](https://github.com/vazco/uniforms) for form development
   * Use of [alanning:Roles](https://github.com/alanning/meteor-roles) to implement a special "Admin" user.
-  * Simple authorization/authentication and use of settings files for initialization.
+  * Simple authorization, authentication, and registration using built-in Meteor packages.
+  *
   * Simple quality assurance using [ESLint](http://eslint.org) with packages to partially enforce the [Meteor Coding Standards](https://guide.meteor.com/code-style.html) and the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript).

 The goal of this template is to help you get quickly started doing Meteor development by providing a reasonable directory structure for development and deployment, a set of common extensions to the core framework, and boilerplate code to implement basic page display, navigation, forms, roles, and collection manipulation.